-Now we have a problem of technical terminology, so I am not quite sure what you mean by “intrinsic existence of an ‘I.’” But if it’s a belief in an impossible way of existence for an “I,” when that is gone, you are left with what is known as the “conventional me.”
+Now we have a problem of technical terminology, so I am not quite sure what you mean by “intrinsic existence of an ‘I.’” However, if it’s a belief in an impossible way of existence for an “I,” then when that is gone, we are left with what is known as the “conventional me.”
 I am sitting here, I’m talking to you, and you are asking a question and that’s still happening.
-I am listening to you; it’s not that somebody else is listening to you.
-You’re asking a question, and not somebody else.
+I am listening to you; it’s not that somebody else is listening to you or nobody is listening to you.
+And you’re asking a question, and not somebody else or no one.

 If the problem is the attachment to the “I,” and I believe in this conventional “I,” then I could become attached to the conventional “I” again.

 Who is getting attached to the conventional “I”?
 Is it somebody else?
 Are there two people here: “me” and the conventional “I?”

 If there is “I,” then I might be afraid of dying.

 You see, what I was trying to point out a little bit in this introductory talk is that it is very, very important to study, to get instruction, to think a great deal, and to make ourselves open enough to be able to understand what really is the projection, what is it that is impossible, and what is it that is possible?
 If we don’t have a very precise, clear idea of what’s possible and what’s impossible, then the danger is that we negate either too much or too little.